 I'm currently a master's student at MIT in the Technology and Policy Program, class of 2018.
 My current work is at the intersection between policy and the internet: cybersecurity with a slant towards human factors and HCI.
-More specifically, I'm examining the idea of a "trusted channel" between customers and ISPs with an eye towards improving malware remediation.
+More specifically, I'm examining the idea of trusted security notifications from ISPs to their end users.
 Other interests include scientific and technical communication (such as how to effectively relay complex concepts to users and policy makers), digital privacy, usability, and web measurement techniques.

 Before MIT, I studied decision science and EPP at Carnegie Mellon.
 I also did human-computer interaction research there, including privacy, HCI fabrication, and user studies.
 In my spare time, I pursue photography, music, and way too many side projects.

 What privacy concerns about home voice assistants are reflected in online reviews of those devices?

 Fruchter, N., & Liccardi, I. Consumer Attitudes Towards Privacy and Security in Home Assistants.

 In Proc.
 CHI'18 Extended Abstracts.

 Web measurement study about privacy regulation and geography.
 [Slides here]